 But no more!
 O. Burkeman says that it is good for getting your head straight first thing and, from day one, he found it great for “calming anxieties, producing insights and resolving dilemmas.”
 Julia Cameron, originator of the Morning Pages habit says it will “provoke, clarify, comfort, cajole, prioritize and synchronize the day at hand.”

 Since I’ve been feeling a little over-crowded in my head and a bit disoriented lately I thought I’d give it a go.
 I don’t mean that I lack direction, but with several exciting projects on the go (this blog is one), I have been pulled all over the place with the result that I feel I do a little of a lot of things, rather than a lot of the few things that most need attention.
 So I have started writing Morning Pages.
 I’ll keep you posted on my progress and the benefits that accrue.

-In the meantime, the original column is worth reading, but not until you’ve done your first three pages, perhaps?
+In the meantime, the Oliver Burkeman’s article on Morning Pages is worth reading, but not until you’ve done your first three pages, perhaps?